monsoonmaelstrom/book2/book2.md

 “Fine.
 But I still want a drink and it looks like you’ve got all the money, as usual.”

-“Yeah, sure,” I say, the raising my voice so the barman will hear me, “Another round for the table.”
+“Yeah, sure,” I say, then raising my voice so the barman will hear me, “Another round for the table.”

 “You left us,” Amelia says again.